yungbeto/portfolio/src/pages/articles/2018-04-14---Propel ML/index.md

   - "Design"
   - "Web"
 cover: "/static/propel_inDevice-5b7d2f7e77b235c87d35623212531ba1-10d8f.png"
-description: "I'm a regular design contributor to the open source machine learning framework, PropelMl.
+description: "I'm a regular design contributor to the open source machine learning framework, PropelML.
 I designed and implemented the landing page, API reference, and code sandbox UI."
 ---
 ![PropelML](./propel_inDevice.png)
 ######The PropelML landing page, today.

 ####PropelML

-Only a few weeks prior to its planned initial rollout, [Propel](http://propelml.org/) had a quickly thrown together landing page and UI.
+My friend [Ryan](http://tinyclouds.org/) had been working on [a project](http://propelml.org/) for a few months in stealth mode when I asked to see how it was going.
+He presented his working demo that had little to know design applied: just a couple input fields and a link to a github repo.
+The math was way over my head but his enthusiasm got me excited too -- I wanted in.

 ####Unsolicited Design Proposal